 The IL-8 leads to extreme inflammatory responses and also stimulates the production of oxygen free radicals that could cause DNA damage to adjacent cells and lead to genetic modifications of gastric epithelial cells which are carcinogenic.

 CagA Pylori recombinant antigen is produced in E. coli expressing the H. pylori Cytotoxin-Associated Gene A having the Mw of 34 kDa.
+ADK is fused to a His-tag at C-terminus & purified by proprietary chromatographic techniques.

 Purified by proprietary chromatographic technique.